DARRIN T. MISH: Hello, this is the IRS Solution Attorney, Darrin T. Mish.

 KATRINA MADEWELL: There’s a lot of people that travel without passports and chips.

-PAT GEORGE: I take my EBT card, that works.
+PAT GEORGE: I take our EBT card, that works.

 DARRIN T. MISH: Ok, so we’re talking about payroll taxes today.
 Moving along.